TomislavMatas/EZAsesAutoType/README.md

 further user interaction.

-When invoked with "/DoPunch" or "/Run" and "/Close", processing will also start immediatly.
-Once processing has finished, the app will close automatically except user has hitted the cancel button during processing.
+When invoked with "/DoPunch" or "/Run" and "/Close", processing will also start immediately.
+Once processing has finished, the app will close automatically except user has hit the cancel button during processing.

 ## Time entry shortcuts
-* single dot (".") or "now" will evaluate to "now".
+* single dot ('.') or "now" will evaluate to "now".

 * "nine" will evaluate to 9am ("09:00").

 * "five" will evaluate to 5pm ("17:00").

 * Digits between "0" and "23" will evaluate to respective "hour", e.g.:
-   "7" --> "07:00"
+   "7" → "07:00"
-  "18" --> "18:00"
+  "18" → "18:00"

 * digits between "24" and "59" will evaluate to respective "minute" of current "hour".
 For example when entered at 9am:
-  "30" --> "09:30"
+  "30" → "09:30"

 * Any entry consisting of three or four digits without the separator ":" will be treated as a time entry in the form of "hhmm".
 For example:
-   "700" --> "07:00"
+   "700" → "07:00"
-  "1600" --> "16:00"
+  "1600" → "16:00"

 All shortcut replacements are implemented within the function "FormMain.EvalTimeByFragment()".

 ## Deviation
-If a value greater than 0 (zero) has been set, a random number up to the specified deviation will be added or substracted to the punch in and punch out time.
+If a value greater than 0 (zero) has been set, a random number up to the specified deviation will be added or subtracted to the punch in and punch out time.
 This makes the punch values vary on each processing.
 This should result in a more organic look of the individual punches.